 This free tool is one of the best sites to find keyword patterns and question pattern quickly.

 They use auto suggest results provided by Google and Bing.
-As you type you are presented with an aggregated view of the questions and therefore a hint of the motivations and emotions of the people behind each search query.
+The results are presented with an aggregated view of the questions and therefore a hint of the motivations and emotions of the people behind each search query.

 This tool is an Ubersuggest alternative.
 Provided a keyword, it will prepend and append common patterns like “best” and “free.”